weihuayi/fealpy/README.md

 ![](./FEALPY.png)

-The finite element algorithm is just the starting point for FEALPy, but its goal is the sea of stars.
+While beginning with the finite element algorithm, FEALPy's sights are set on exploring vast horizons.

-FEALPy is an open-source library for intelligent CAE (Computer-Aided Engineering) simulation algorithms.
-It supports the integration of fundamental CAE simulation algorithms with artificial intelligence, aiding in basic research and talent development.
-Additionally, it facilitates the rapid development and verification of next-generation intelligent CAE application prototypes, laying a solid foundation for the transition of algorithms into industrial simulation applications.
+We hope FEALPy will be an open-source library for intelligent CAE simulation algorithms, integrating CAE fundamentals with AI to support advanced algorithm research and the cultivation of versatile talent.

+We also hope FEALPy can accelerate the creation and testing of next-gen intelligent CAE prototypes, paving the way for advanced algorithms in industrial applications.

+The word "FEAL" is an archaic or poetic term in English, meaning faithful or loyal.
+Though not commonly used in modern English, it carries strong connotations of unwavering dedication and reliability.

+The name "FEALPy" embodies this essence of loyalty and faithfulness.
+It signifies the software's commitment to being a dependable and trustworthy tool in the field of intelligent CAE simulation.
+Just as "FEAL" suggests steadfastness, FEALPy aims to provide consistent, reliable support for researchers, engineers, and developers in their pursuit of innovative solutions and advancements in CAE simulations.
+The name reflects the software's mission to be a loyal companion in the journey toward groundbreaking discoveries and industrial applications.

 # Installation